Algorithms that "Don't See Color": Comparing Biases in Lookalike and Special Ad Audiences: Results

 \subsection{Real-world use cases}

 Next, we test a ``real-world'' use case of Special Ad Audiences.
 We imagine an employer wants to use Facebook to advertise open positions to people who are similar to those already working for them.
-The employer might assume that since the Special Ad Audiences algorithm is not provided with protected features as inputs, it will allow them to reach users who are similar to their current employees without dramatic gender, age, or racial biases.
-The employer would therefore upload a list of their current employees to create a Custom audience, ask Facebook to create a Special Ad audience from that source audience, and then target job ads to the resulting Special Ad audience.
+The employer might assume that since the Special Ad Audiences algorithm is not provided with protected features as inputs, it will allow them to reach users who are similar to their current employees but without gender, age, or racial biases.
+The employer would therefore upload a list of their current employees to create a Custom audience, ask Facebook to create a Special Ad audience from that, and then target job ads to the resulting Special Ad audience.

 We play the role of this hypothetical employer (Facebook itself in this example, which provides employees with an \texttt{@fb.com} email address).
-We then run the following experiment: \begin{enumerate} \item We create a Custom audience consisting of randomly generated American phone numbers, 11,000 of which Facebook matched to existing users.
-This is our baseline audience that we use to measure the bias in the created audience. \item We create another Custom audience consisting of 12,356,604 generated email addresses: all 2--5 letter combinations + \texttt{@fb.com}, 11,000 of which Facebook matched to existing users.
-This is our audience of Facebook employees. \item We create Special Ad audiences based on each of these two Custom audiences. \item We run two generic job search ads (see Figure~\ref{fig:ads}A), each to one of these Special Ad audiences, at the same time, from the same account, with the same budget.
-This way we eliminate the side effects of optimization based on the ad content or budget. \item We collect the delivery statistics with age/gender breakdown. \end{enumerate}
+We then run the following experiment: We first create a baseline audience by using randomly generated U.S.~phone numbers, 11,000 of which Facebook matched to existing users.
+We then create a Custom audience consisting of 12M generated email addresses: all 2--5 letter combinations + \texttt{@fb.com}, 11,000 of which Facebook matched to existing users; this is our audience of Facebook employees.
+We create Special Ad audiences based on each of these two Custom audiences.
+Finally, we run two generic job ads \if \icwsm(see Figure~\ref{fig:ads}A)\fi---each to one of these Special Ad audiences, at the same time, from the same account, with the same budget---and observe how they are delivered.